chapmanbe/pyConTextNLP/README.rst

 pyConTextNLP
 ============

-This code has been validated using hte included notebooks on Python v 3.7.2
+This code has been validated using the included notebooks on Python v 3.7.2.
+Python 2.x is no longer supported.

 pyConTextNLP is a Python implementation/extension/modification of the ConText algorithm described in `CITE <>`__ which is itself a